-Commissioner Howe commented on the importance of the accessibility of the 18 on-site parking spaces that would be dedicated to the Bay Trail.
+Commissioner Howe commented on the importance of the accessibility of the 18 on-site parking spaces that would be dedicated to the Bay Trail and that the intent of any motion should address their accessibility.
 He cited the Juniper Networks project's parking that successfully encourages public transportation and the Yahoo project's dedicated Bay Trail parking that is inaccessible and under-used.
-Assistant Director Andrew Miner suggested that Commissioner Howe ask Google to clarify the intent of the parking spaces.
+Assistant Director Andrew Miner suggested that Commissioner Howe ask Google to clarify their intent for the proposed project's Bay Trail parking spaces.